 In old Arabic astronomy, the stars of the Big Dipper represented a funeral procession.
 The stars that form the Dipper’s Bowl – Megrez, Phecda, Dubhe and Alioth – represented the coffin, while the stars of the handle represented the mourners.
 Alcor represented an infant held by one of the mourners.

-Mizar and Alcor were associated with the Mi’kmaq First Nations myth of the seven hunters hunting the great bear.
-In the myth, the hunters (birds), symbolized by the three stars of the Big Dipper’s handle (Alkaid, Mizar and Alioth) and four stars in Boötes constellation, hunt and kill the bear, represented by the stars of the Big Dipper’s bowl (Megrez, Phecda, Dubhe and Merak).
+Mizar and Alcor were associated with the Mi’kmaq First Nations myth of the seven hunters chasing the great bear.
+In the myth, the hunters (birds), symbolized by the three stars of the Big Dipper’s handle (Alkaid, Mizar and Alioth) and four stars in Boötes constellation, hunt the bear, represented by the stars of the Big Dipper’s bowl (Megrez, Phecda, Dubhe and Merak).
 Mizar represents Chickadee, one of the hunters, and Alcor marks the cooking pot in which he cooks the bear.
-The myth explains why leaves turn red in the autumn – when the bear is killed, its blood spatters over the earth, dripping on the trees – as well as why the Big Dipper changes its position in the sky from spring to winter (because the dead bear’s skeleton lies on its back in the winter until its spirit enters another bear, which leaves its cave in the spring only to be hunted again).
+The myth explains why leaves turn red in the autumn – when the hunters catch up with the bear, its blood spatters over the earth, dripping on the trees – as well as why the Big Dipper changes its position in the sky from spring to winter (because the bear’s skeleton lies on its back in the winter until its spirit enters another bear, which leaves its cave in the spring only to be hunted again).

 Alcor is easy to find because of its proximity to Mizar and the Big Dipper.
 Located next to the tail of the Great Bear, the star can easily be seen just above its brighter neighbour Mizar, the middle star of the Big Dipper’s handle or the Great Bear’s tail.